microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/examples/Undo-MgBetaUserChatMessageSoftDelete.md

-### Example 1: Using the Undo-MgBetaUserChatMessageSoftDelete Cmdlet
+### Example 1: Undo soft deletion of a message in a chat

 ```powershell

 Import-Module Microsoft.Graph.Beta.Users.Actions

 Undo-MgBetaUserChatMessageSoftDelete -UserId $userId -ChatId $chatId -ChatMessageId $chatMessageId

 ```
-This example shows how to use the Undo-MgBetaUserChatMessageSoftDelete Cmdlet.
-To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).
+This example will undo soft deletion of a message in a chat